headcounter/shabitica/README.rst

 Development/Testing
 -------------------

-There is a Nix expression in a file called ``build-vm.nix``, which builts a script to boot up a local VM with a fully running Shabitica instance, useful for testing and development.
+There is a Nix expression in a file called ``tools/build-vm.nix``, which builts a script to boot up a local VM with a fully running Shabitica instance, useful for testing and development.

 The NGINX web server listening on port 3000 is forwarded to the host, so you